Seahawks notebook: Carlos Dunlap’s foot injury ‘nothing serious,’ but status vs. Giants unclear

 Carroll said Carson came out of the game “a little sore” but added that he “should be fine” against the Giants.

-That could mean, though, that Carlos Hyde will continue to get significant work.

-Hyde had 15 carries for 22 yards and played 41 snaps, to 25 for Carson.
+Also listed as limited was Carlos Hyde, who actually got more of the work at running back Monday against the Eagles than did Carson — Hyde had 15 carries for 22 yards and played 41 snaps, to 25 for Carson.

+Hyde was listed as limited with a toe injury, a new ailment for him (he earlier missed games with hamstring and shoulder issues).

+Also limited Wednesday were offensive linemen Damien Lewis (groin), Kyle Fuller (ankle) and Jordan Simmons (calf).
+Lewis, who returned to his usual spot starting at right guard against the Eagles, was sidelined for three plays late in the game and replaced by Jamarco Jones.

 Seahawks separate Etling